Do a 360 around your office.

 Here’s what you should look for:

 - When essential adjustments like seat height and backrest support aren’t working, consider upgrading to a full chair to achieve the optimal sitting posture.
-If you can’t adjust seat height, you may need to replace the .
+If you can’t adjust seat height, you may need to replace the chair cylinder .

 2. Flattened seat cushion